the purging of God's name from holy scripture

 "Now, Israel, hear the decrees and laws I am about to teach you.
 Follow them so that you may live and may go in and take possession of the land the LORD (Yahweh), the God of your ancestors, is giving you.
 Do not add to what I command you and do not subtract from it, but keep the commands of the LORD (Yahweh) your God that I give you." - Deuteronomy 4

 "Hallelujah" ( HAL-i-LOO-yə) is a transliteration of the Hebrew phrase הַלְלוּ יָהּ (Modern Hebrew hallūyāh, Tiberian haləlūyāh), which is composed of two elements: הַלְלוּ and יָהּ (Praise, and the abbreviation for the name of God, Yah).
-The term, "Praise Yahweh," in this form, is used 24 times in the Hebrew Bible (in the book of Psalms), twice in deuterocanonical books (books accepted by the Catholic and Orthodox churches as inspired scripture, but not by the Protestant churches), and four times in the Christian book of Revelation.
+The term, "Praise Yahweh," in this form, is used 24 times in the Hebrew Bible (in the book of Psalms), twice in deuterocanonical books (which are books accepted by the Catholic and Orthodox churches as inspired scripture, but not by the Protestant churches), and four times in the Christian book of Revelation.
 The term is an appropriate way to express one's praising of God's Holy Name in an abbreviated manner.
 Say it, speak it, use it, know it, learn to love the expression - learn to love Yahweh Almighty, the Father of all Creation. [thanx Marcus]

 Know your faith.